hoangmit/mscds/docs/_3_rankselect.md

 ## Classes ##

 We have a few rank/select data structures.
 They are:
-* `Rank25p`: uses additional 25% space of the original bit vector for indexing.
+* `Rank25p`: uses an additional space that equals to 25% the original bit vector for indexing.
 * `Rank6p`: uses additional 6% space.
-* `Rank3p`: uses additional 6% space.
+* `Rank3p`: uses additional 3% space.
-* `RRR2`: is compressed rank/select data structure.
+* `RRR3_Rank`: is compressed rank/select data structure.

 <!-- The relative speed of the structures are: to be completed -->